Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/deceptidice/rules/_index.md

 Starting from the Liar, in clockwise turns, players must now **guess** what's on the table.
 This includes _all_ dice, not just their own.

-A guess has three elements.
+A guess has two required elements.

-* You say _how many_ cards are in your combo.
+* NUMBER: You say _how many_ cards are in your combo.
-* You say whether your combo looks at _numbers_ or _colors_.
-* You say whether they're the _same_ or in _order_ (only available for numbers).
+* TARGET: You say a specific _number_ or _color_.

-For example, a guess might be "2 cards of the same color", or "3 cards in numeric order", or "4 cards of the same number".
+For example, a guess might be "3 cards with number 9" or "4 cards with color Red".

+You _may_ modify your guess with a third element, depending on the TARGET you chose.

+* Target a _number_?
+Then you may say "**at most** TARGET".
+For example: "3 cards with _at most_ number 9."
+* Target a _color_?
+Then you may say "**without** TARGET".
+For example: "4 cards _without_ Red."

+{{% remark %}}
+For an introductory game with new players, you can leave out this third element completely.
+{{% /remark %}}

 Crucially, you must always **guess higher** than the previous player.
-This means your first number---how many cards---must be higher.
-The other two properties can be whatever you need.
+This means your NUMBER---how many cards---must be higher.
+The other properties can be whatever you need.

 If you don't want to do that, you **challenge** the previous guess and call their bluff.
 * Reveal all the top cards of all the dice.
 Check if the previous guess was correct: _at least_ their guessed combo must appear on the table.
 * If so, you were wrong and **you lose**.
 If not, then your challenge was correct, and the **player before you loses**.

-The loser of a round **discards** one of their cards (faceup).
+The loser of a round **discards** one of their dice (faceup).

 They become the new Liar.
 Play the next round!